StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w2.md

 6. Once the gh-pages branch has been updated, push it to the remote version online: **git push**

 When in the Terminal, you can open the the current command-line directory in the Finder by typing **open .**

+* **git status** - Shows you what's been going on with git add and git commit.
+Lets you inspect the working directory and the staging area.
+* **git log** - Displays committed snapshots.
+It lets you list the project history, filter it, and search for specific changes.
+Unlike git status, git log only operates on the *committed history*.

 ***